glenvasa/Fitness-App-1/README.md

 ## Challenges Faced in Developing "Your Fitness / Your Life"

 - Deciding if I should use React.js/Next.js for the frontend instead of Thymeleaf.
 I had used React several times in the past and earlier this year began to appreciate the benefits of using Next.js on top of React.
 For this project, as was the case for most of my Java Developer's journey, I was interested in using technology that I hadn't used before.
-I ended up liking how seemlessly Thymeleaf integrated with Spring Boot and, while recognizing the benefits of using a front-end framework, decided that for this project Thymeleaf was a fine choice.
+I ended up liking how seamlessly Thymeleaf integrated with Spring Boot and, while recognizing the benefits of using a front-end framework, decided that for this project Thymeleaf was a fine choice.

 - Overthinking the number of features and pieces of functionality I should complete by the project deadline.
 There are always features I will want to implement, however, with a limited time frame, I recognized that priorities must be set.